-The module will continue to encourage their application of the Arabic language, and interest in the country or countries, the people, their environment, society, traditions and culture.
-It will support the student to reach a higher level of adequate competence in the four main areas of listening, speaking, reading and writing.
+The module will continue to encourage their curiosity about the Arabic language, the country or countries, the people, their environment, society, traditions and culture.
+It will enable the student to reach a level of reasonable competence in the four main areas of listening, speaking, reading and writing.